pbojinov/arrow-js/README.md

 ![Arrow.js](http://i.imgur.com/rZSWaEl.png)
 ===

-Arrow is a small JavaScript library for displaying a arrow pointing to the browser download location.
+Arrow.js is a tiny library (4.5kb gzipped) for displaying an arrow pointing to the browser download location.
 Perfect for pointing at that new file you downloaded!

 ### Get Started